aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xltx-to-pptm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+The need to convert XLTX to PPTM arises when a Python developer is trying to add a feature within an application that requires the conversion of XLTX files to PPTM.
+XLTX files are Microsoft Excel Open XML Spreadsheet files, while PPTM files are Microsoft PowerPoint Open XML Macro-Enabled Presentation files.
+The conversion of XLTX to PPTM is necessary in order to make the data from the XLTX file available in the PPTM format.

+<h2>How Aspose.Total Helps for XLTX to PPTM Conversion</h2>
-For a Python developer, who is trying to add a XLTX to PPTM conversion feature within application, [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLTX and PPTM files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLTX file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into desired Microsoft PowerPoint format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing with different file formats, including XLTX and PPTM files.
+It helps to automate the conversion process of XLTX to PPTM in two steps.
+Firstly, the Aspose.Cells for Python via .NET API is used to convert the XLTX file to PDF.
+After that, the PowerPoint Python API, Aspose.Slides for Python via .NET, is used to save the created PDF into the desired Microsoft PowerPoint format.
+This process helps to make the data from the XLTX file available in the PPTM format.

 {{% /blocks/products/pf/feature-page-summary %}}